abdou50/holbertonschool-AirBnB_clone/README.md

 # AirBnB
 * hello my name is abdelkaderraddai today as a colaboration between me and my friend achref we created our airbnb console that is like the reel airbnb platform
 Let’s look at a airbnb from the top down
-# How does the shell work
+# How does the airbnb work
 You won’t implement all the features, only some of them to cover all fundamental concepts of the higher level programming track.

 After 4 months, you will have a complete web application composed by: